Georgette-Lumbe/traineesportal/README.md

     * get all fields for each post with post.fieldname
     * update the url to use post.id

-5. Update Information

-    *

-6. Unfixed Issue
+5. Unfixed Issue

+    * Notes details: The developer encountered issue to display notes information on the notes_detail.html lack of time.

     * Likes: The developer had issues to permit user to like and unlike.
 So, the developer decide to remove this option and just leave the comment option.

     * Settings.py: The pep8 online validator shows some error `line too long`, the developer didn't fixed that because there are sensible informations.

-7. Request
+6. Request

     * There was a error message about request: Unused argument 'request'.
     * The developer visited this [post](https://github.com/PyCQA/pylint-django/issues/155)
     * To this problem, the developer write an `underscore` before request.

-8. Except
+7. Except

     * The developer met a problem with the try and except, the error was: **do not use bare except**
     * To resolve this problem, the developer visit [Real Python](https://realpython.com/python-keyerror/), and just add `KeyError() after except.